JulieChoJulie/log_analysis_project/README.md

 # Log Analysis Project
 >The log analysis project will show you the results of analysis on the database 'news' in newsdata file.
-The expected output is displayed in expected_outcome_in_web_browser.png.
+The expected output is displayed in expected_outcome_in_web_browser.png and expected_output_text.txt.
 This is the part of Udacity Full Stack Web Developer NanoDegree Program.

 ## Purpose of this project